 Areas where you need to look out

 We made a list of places where you need to take some precautions:

 - Intersections around 9 de Julio avenue.
 (Obelisco, …)

 - La Boca during the night (don’t go)

 On the bus

-Taking a public bus is cheap and easy.
-Just don’t use your phone or any other electronics when you’re driving in a not so touristic area.
-There are stories that thieves run up the bus when it stops and opens the back doors.
+Don’t use your phone or any other electronics when you’re taking the bus or subway.
+Thieves run up the bus when it stops and opens the back doors.
 Especially when you’re sitting next to a door.
 They jump in and out the bus is less than 2 seconds.

-Here below we show you our “is Buenos Aires safe for a tourist” map.
+Here below we show you our “is Buenos Aires safe” map.
 This map is purely illustrative and it’s not based on statistics.
 The area colored in red is a “don’t go area”.
 Orange is “go in only in the daytime and directly to the point”.
-The purple area is the domestic airport of Buenos Aires.
+The purple area is the domestic airport in Buenos Aires.